 The evolution of outsourcing can be broken into three stages.

-Early stage: Use your outsourcer (consultant or agency) for set up and strategy.
-Work with them to set up specific goals and measurements.
+- Early stage: Use your outsourcer for set up and strategy.
+Work with them to create specific goals and measurements.
 Have them do basic social monitoring.
 They will help you discover where your customers communicate beyond Twitter and Facebook.
 Put in place a process for forwarding opportunities to the sales team and escalating problems or negative conversations into your call center.

 It was one of Parallel's social media champions who found the product, photographed it and posted it.
 Within 24 hours it reached a million online exposures.
 Johnston was astonished at the response and wanted to make good on all the positive energy for the product.
 She considered releasing it early but "we just weren't ready to go for another week," she explains.
 "If we turned on our website early with the product, we would be compromising our resellers, which we didn't want to do.
 We're very channel friendly."

-It also gave Parallel an opportunity to observe the connection of ROI and social media and to confirm the power of social media outreach they had developed with outsourcing partner.
+It also gave Parallel an opportunity to observe the connection of ROI and social media and to confirm the power of social network outreach they had developed with their outsourcing partner.